varya/varya.github.com/content/pages/1--design-systems/hands-on-workshop/index.md

 * Building a product based on the given design system;
 * Providing brand changes to the product via the design system.

-Publically, this workshop was
-given twice - as a part of DFConf Helsinki, and the second time on its own.

 <details><summary>Open full workshop description</summary>
 <p>